 Why Codependency and Addiction Go Hand in Hand?

 Co-dependency is a reasonably common problem in relationships where addiction is present.
 This common phenomenon is known as relationship addiction.
 This co-dependency relationship is often emotionally one-sided and can be destructive to both partners.

 For addicts and alcoholics in recovery, codependence can be a vital stumbling block.
 In a codependent relationship, the other person becomes the most important thing.
 As a result, this can lead to skipping meetings to spend time with them or, in extreme cases, relapsing when the relationship ends or if the other person starts using drugs again.
 To maintain recovery, addicts and alcoholics must balance their relationships with their program.

-These emotions could impact every aspect of life if they treated.
+These emotions could impact every aspect of life if they are treated.
 Codependence and enabling can also fuel addiction.
-If you can’t say no to an addict or alcoholic, you can unintentionally support or fund their addiction.
-For the family and the addict/alcoholic to recovery, both codependence and addiction need proper attention.
+If you can’t say no to a drug and alcohol addict, you can unintentionally support or fund their addiction.
+For the family and the addict to recovery, both codependence and addiction need proper attention.

 Family members and loved ones often face difficulty with codependence when a loved one enters treatment.
 Many desire new, healthier relationships, but don’t have the tools or support they need to create new habits.
 Thus, at Lighthouse Recovery Institute, we offer a specific, in-depth family program.

 Generally, this includes contact with our family support liaison, family therapy sessions, and regular contact with therapists throughout your loved one’s treatment.
 Thus, our goal is to help the whole family recover and move into honest relationships.

 Setting Healthy Boundaries